raphaelsty/textokb/README.md

 11                   Elon Musk   manufacturer                      SpaceX  0.221294
 ```

 By default the model used is `wiki80_cnn_softmax`.
 I also added the model [Luke (Language Understanding with Knowledge-based Embeddings)](https://github.com/studio-ousia/luke) which provide a pre-trained models to do relation extraction.
+The results of the Luke model seem to be of better quality but the number of predicted relationships is smaller.

 Here is how to use LUKE: